Rudy Lai

 1 updates

-GM licensed the MENNDL AI system from ORNL, which uses evolutionary techniques to design optimal convolutional neural networks for automotive pattern recognition tasks.
+GM licensed the revolutionary AI system MENNDL from Oak Ridge National Laboratory (ORNL) to optimize convolutional neural networks for automotive pattern recognition tasks.